rohan-paul/Keras-PyTorch-Exercises/pyTorch-installation.md

 ---

-### Check the current installed version of pytorch
+### Check the current installed version of pytorch by running below command in Terminal

 ```
 python -c "import torch; print(torch.__version__)"